vineetkumar2244/food-donation-project/README.md

 ### AI Features
 - Logistic Regression model (scikit-learn) predicts demand score for each listing using historical claim data.
-- Scores are updated automatically whenever listings are added or claimed.
+- Scores are updated automatically whenever listings are claimed.
 - Auto-sorting and labeling based on expiry dates.
 - Matplotlib + Pandas scripts generate statistical reports and visualizations.